FESTIVALS AND SCREENINGS:

 Taiwan International Documentary Festival, May 6-15, 2022

 One World Romania, Body and Soul selection, May 13-22, 2022

-Millenium Docs Against Gravity, Zwierciadło Magazine Competition for Best Film on Psychology, May 24-June 5, 2022
+Millenium Docs Against Gravity, Zwierciadło Magazine Competition, May 24-June 5, 2022

 Biografilm Bologna, Contemporary Lives selection, June 10-20, 2022

 Sheffield DocFest, Youth Jury Award Competition, June 23-28, 2022

 Heartland International Film Festival, Indiana Spotlight Competition, October 6-16, 2022

 Antenna Documentary Film Festival, International Competition, October 14-23, 2022 (WINNER: best feature documentary)